This Is the Life (Amy Macdonald song): Composition

+Release and legacy

-Chart performance
+Comercial performance

 The song was first released in December 2007 in the United Kingdom but achieved only moderate success, peaking at number 28 on the UK Singles Chart and number 18 on the Scottish Singles Chart.
 Throughout 2008, it was released throughout most of Europe, reaching number one in Austria, Belgium, the Czech Republic, and the Netherlands.
 In Flanders and the Netherlands, "This Is the Life" was the highest-selling song of 2008.
 The single reached the top three in France, Germany, Hungary, Italy, Spain, Sweden, and Switzerland.
 In Spain, the song was certified double platinum, denoting sales of over 80,000 units, in 2009.
 In Norway, the song reached number 10 during its initial release, but in January 2011, it re-entered the chart at number one.
 "This Is the Life" was Macdonald's only song to chart in North America, peaking at number 19 on the US Billboard Adult Alternative Songs chart.